Oliver-Loeffler/scenic-view/ReadMe.md

 #### As a dependency

+Your JavaFX app can open a Scenic View window as part of the app.
+There you can use Scenic View to explore the `scene` object of one of the app's normal windows, It takes just one line of code to open a Scenic View window and examine a scene:

+        ScenicView.show(scene);

+Your app must be built to use this jar file, which you made above in the `gradlew build` step:

+        build/libs/scenicview.jar

-You can add `scenicview.jar` as a dependency to your JavaFX application.
-Since this jar doesn't include the JavaFX dependencies, you should add them to your project, in case these weren't included yet.
+Since `scenicview.jar` doesn't include the JavaFX dependencies it needs, you be sure all of them are added to your project.

-For instance, if you are running a gradle project, add the jar to a `libs` folder, then add it to the `build.gradle` file, like:
+With **gradle**, add `scenicview.jar` to a `libs` folder, then add it to the `build.gradle` file, like:

         plugins {
             id 'application'